Our First Cruise From Barcelona

 Palma de Mallorca has a lot of sites to visit, but seeing all of them can be a challenge.
 I will be back again to visit more places in the future.

-Although I was initially skeptical of cruises, I was pleasantly surprised to find that I enjoyed myself.
+Although I was initially skeptical of cruises, I was pleasantly surprised to find that I enjoyed myself on our first cruise from Barcelona.
 It’s great that the ship takes you to another country without any hassle.

 However, you still need to plan which sites you want to see, as you won’t be able to visit everything.
 I usually prefer staying in one place and exploring on foot or by train, as it allows me to see a lot.
 If I don’t get to see everything, I can always come back another time.